 When I first went into my my consulting business on a full-time basis, I decided to get a real estate license in case engineering consulting was not a viable way to make a living.
 But, back in the early 1990's, my engineering consulting business, along with grad school and teaching skiing, took up all of my time.
 So, I did not get a real estate license, although I had taken the necessary courses.

-Now, in 2015, it has become clear that engineering is not a viable way to make a living.
-Too much work has been lost to outsourcing to other countries and the importation of cheap labor, as well as massive numbers of unemployed engineers and many smaller companies that used to use engineering consulting services getting bought by huge companies.
+In 2015, it became clear that engineering is no longer a viable way to make a living.
+Too much work has been lost to outsourcing to other countries and the importation of cheap labor, as well as massive numbers of unemployed engineers.
+Also, many smaller companies that used to use engineering consulting services were bought by huge companies.
 Huge companies do not, in general, work with engineering consultants; they just hire temporary engineering contractors.
 While I continue to do consulting work when it is available, it became clear to me that I needed to find a more reliable way to make a living.
 And, real estate was the logical choice!

 I've lived in southeastern Pennsylvania for most of my life (although I grew up in Chatham, NJ).
-I've lived in Buckingham for almost 27 years and I love this part of the country!
+I've lived in Buckingham for over 30 years and I love this part of the country!
 I've visited all 50 states, and I have spent a lot of time in California, Alaska, Maine, Utah, and Florida between business, vacations, and skiing trips.
-But, I can't imagine a better place to live than Central Bucks County.
+But, I can't imagine a better place to live than central and northern Bucks County.

 Don't worry; I've got your back!